ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

 Based on criticality and dependency of Mbed OS software stack, we recommend the following order:

-1. Create a bare metal example (based on the Blinky example).
+1. Create a basic example (based on the Blinky example).
 1. Bootstrap and entry point.
 1. Serial port (synchronous transfer).
 1. Low power ticker.